** Movie script and info ** Video from stage play ** Cast and crew ** Script ** Soundtrack ** Graphics ** PG bits **

 Soundtrack ideas

-• “Classic Hoagie” (Stretch Armstrong, 1994).
-This song (by an Utah ska band!) plays as the intro to Scene 1.
-Thanks to Scott van Wagenen for permission to use this song at Fringe!
+• “Classic Hoagie” (Stretsch Armstronng, 1994).
+This song (by an Utah ska band!) plays as the intro to Scene 1 in the play (and during the opening scenes of the movie).
+Thanks to Scott van Wagenen for permission to use this song at Fringe and in the movie!

-• “9 to 5” (Dolly Parton, 1980).
+• “9 to 5” (Dolly Parton, 1980—stage play only).
 The first 20 seconds or so plays after the first signature-gathering success in Scene 1.

-• “Sometimes It Takes Balls to Be a Woman” (Elizabeth Cook, 2007).
+• “Sometimes It Takes Balls to Be a Woman” (Elizabeth Cook, 2007—stage play only).
 The first 20 seconds or so plays after the second signature-gathering success in Scene 1.

 • “Do the Lasso” (Justin Champagne, 2020).
-The first 20 seconds or so plays after the third signature-gathering success in Scene 1.
+The first 20 seconds or so plays after the third signature-gathering success in Scene 1, and maybe also at the end of Scene 8, maybe 0:21-0:34 or more.
+In the movie this song plays in the background during the “meet cute” outside the Red Butte Garden Amphitheatre.

-• “Fight for Your Right (to Party)” (Beastie Boys, 1986).
+• “Fight for Your Right (to Party)” (Beastie Boys, 1986—stage play only).
 The first 20 seconds or so plays after the fourth signature-gathering success in Scene 1.

 • Wawa Hoagies” (Aaron Out, 2017, produced by Casimir Pokorny).
 [Note: Parts of the video contain profanity and a bit of mild nudity.
 ALT: Family Edit.]
 The section of about 0:25-0:59 plays at the end of Scene 1, and about 0:59-1:30 plays at the end of Scene 2.
+In the movie, these bits play before and after the “meet cute” outside the Red Butte Garden Amphitheatre.
 Thanks to Aaron Brodsky for permission to use this song at Fringe!

 • “You’re Not My Favourite Sandwich” (Elsa Birgitta Bekman, 2019).
 The first minute or so plays at the end of Scene 5 (and into the beginning of Scene 6), the instrumental bit at 2:16-2:30 plays at the end of Scene 6, and 3:34-3:57 plays at the end of Scene 7.
+In the movie, bits of this song play after the confrontation scene and then a few more times.
 Thanks to Elsa Birgitta Bekman for permission to use this song at Fringe!

 Graphics (and old Fringe info)